anthony-kolesov/simple-gateway-autoconfig/README.md

 Parameters are written in `variables.sh`.
 Modify it if required, you may want to use your custom DNS servers instead of default Google 8.8.8.8 and 8.8.4.4.

 Run `./install.sh` first time to install required packages (bind9, isc-dhcp-server, ntp).
+Then run `./generate_certs.sh` for VPN certificates.
 Then run `./configure.sh` to create configuration files and restart applications to use it.

 ## DHCP